 The binomial distribution is a discrete distribution displaying data that has only TWO OUTCOMES and each trial includes replacement.
-The binomial distribution approaches a normal distribution as the sample size increase and therefore this approximation is better for larger sample sizes.
+The binomial distribution approaches a normal distribution as the sample size increases; therefore, this approximation is better for larger sample sizes.

 Assumptions